KRRISH96/saikrishna.dev/content/blogs/understanding-procs-lambdas-and-blocks-in-ruby-part-1-all-whats-answered/index.md

 ---
-title: "Understanding Procs, Lambdas, and Blocks in Ruby - Part 1"
+title: Understanding Procs, Lambdas, and Blocks in Ruby - Part 1
 date: 2020-02-23
 description: >-
   All What?s Answered.
 Blocks, Lambdas, and Procs are Closures… Procs and Lambdas are objects..
 Argument Handling, Return Statement Behaviour.